NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.3 =
+This minor update fixes a problem in the Schema.org markup where your business description and URL got mixed up.

 = 1.0.2 =
 This version updates a library used by the plugin to increase compatibility with the other plugins in my restaurant plugin suite.